-i.
 Allowance for the personal needs of the waiver participant

-/ 1 '''

-(501 ort one) ••

-wei cui Unic)
+select one):

-- O SSI standard
+SSI standard

-- O Optional state supplement standard
+Optional state supplement standard

-- O Medically needy income standard
+Medically needy income standard

-- O The special income level for institutionalized persons
+The special income level for institutionalized persons

-- O A percentage of the Federal poverty level
+A percentage of the Federal poverty level

 Specify percentage:

-• The following dollar amount:
+The following dollar amount:

 Specify dollar amount: If this amount changes, this item will be revised

-^O The following formula is used to determine the needs allowance:
+The following formula is used to determine the needs allowance:

 Specify formula:

-۲ Other \mathbf{O} Other
+Other

+Specify:

 An amount that represents the sum of (1) the income standard used to determine eligibility and (2) any amount of income disregarded during the section 1902(a)(10)(A)(ii)(VI) eligibility phase.

+amount of meonic disregarded during the section 1702(d)(10)(11)(m)(11) engionity phase.

-ii.
-If the allowance for the personal needs of a waiver participant with a community spouse is different from the amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.
+f the allowance for the personal needs of a waiver participant with a community spouse is different from

+he amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, xplain why this amount is reasonable to meet the individual's maintenance needs in the community.

+apiam why this amount is reasonable to meet the marviduar's mannerance needs in the community.

+Select one:

-- Allowance is the same - O Allowance is different.
+Allowance is the same

+Allowance is different.

 Explanation of difference:

+Explanation of difference.

 iii.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 CFR §435.726:
+Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified